StoneT2000/Dimensions/README.md

 }
 ```

 Each `match` parameter passed in is of type `Match` and is the same `match` that each lifecycle function works with.
 A `match` exposes key properties and functions for use to design the competition.
 The most important properties are `match.agents, match.state, match.configs` and important functions are `match.send, match.sendAll`.
+All documented [here](https://stonet2000.github.io/Dimensions/classes/_match_index_.match.html)

 `match.agents` contains all the participating players, named as `agents`, all of type `Agent`.
 Each agent has fields such as `agent.id` and `agent.name`, useful for designing a competition when trying to decide what to communicate with agents in a competition.
 In rock paper scissors, usually theres only 2 agents.
 Note that agents are numbered from 0, 1, 2... and so forth.